rschristopher/ischristtrue.com/src/modern-views/index.md

  continuous revolution and relativism.
 This is a unique worldview born of western Christianity post schism, with notably anti-Christian themes (as it emerged as an antithesis to Christianity).
 And yet today this view has been exported globally and has become the defacto modern globalist view.

 We can find hints of this view sprinkled throughout history.
 To the degree it emerged in early Christianity it was also condemned and anathematized.
-It never actualized into a continuous (albeit parasitic) ethos until after the great schism, emerging from the early scholastic movement and into fruition in the enlightenment era.
+It only actualized into a continuous (albeit parasitic) ethos after the great schism, emerging from the early scholastic movement and into fruition by the enlightenment era.

 ## Christian Antithesis